 - Initial induction and training on personal safety and confidentiality of clients and personal data

 - Experience of working within the charity sector

-- Shadowing staff and volunteers who offer support and advice to a diverse range of people, many who are vulnerable, either face to face or via digital channels (phone, email, web chat)
+- Shadowing staff and volunteers who offer advice to a diverse range of people, many who are vulnerable, via digital channels (phone, email, web chat)